luis-cj/data-science-retail-market-madrid/README.md

 After talking with the business team we are informed that those levers (this is, metrics we can analyse) that have the greatest revenue impact are the following:

 - **Renting price**: the greater the renting price the greater the revenue.
-- **Availability**: generally the more days the property is available for renting the greater the revenue.
+- **Availability**: generally the more days the property is occupied for renting the greater the revenue (more demand).
 - **Property price**: the cheaper the property the greater the revenue.

 ### 3. KPIs